-telecommunications Access to mobile networks, particularly networks has become an essential element in the life of every individual.
+telecommunications Access networks. particularly mobile networks has become an essential element in the life of every individual.
 It is no longer a luxury commodity, but a necessity that allows people separated by distance to keep in touch.
 It equally allows businesses to operate more efficiently, leading to enhanced service delivery across all other sectors of the economy.
 BOCRA plays its role of ensuring that the environment is conducive and that the services are accessible and affordable.